shinolab/autd3-doc-v8/src/en/Users_Manual/silencer.md

 ## Silencer Config

-To configure the silencer, send `Silencer` to the controller.
+To configure the silencer, send `ConfigureSilencer` to the controller.

-You can set `step` to `Silencer`.
-Refer to the followwing for details.
-Roughly, the smaller the `step`, the quieter it becomes.

 The silencer is enabled by default.
 To disable the silencer, send `Silencer::disable`.